Jon-k-1232/mcp_practice/README.md

 -  FastAPI service exposing `/defects` and `/defects/analysis` endpoints requiring a `workspace` query parameter plus convenient filters for state and ISO8601 date ranges.
+-  New `/artifacts/transcript` endpoint that takes a standup transcript, identifies referenced Rally work items by formatted ID, updates their status/blocked flags automatically, and logs the transcript snippet as a Rally conversation post.
+-  Manual artifact update endpoint for posting ad-hoc comments (and optional state/blocker changes) to any Rally work item by formatted ID.
 -  Configurable through environment variables loaded from `.env`.
 -  Modular code structure splitting auth, client, and analytics logic.
 -  Heuristic analysis to highlight leading contributors and suspected causes.